IACA’s Global Conversation Podcast: Summer 2021 Episode

 Leave a question or comment about the episode at email@example.com

-Justice Rutazana was also the President of the East African Magistrates’ and Judges’ Association from November 2017 to October 2019; President of Rwanda Judges’ and Registrars’ Association from 2012 to 2017, Council Member of the Executive Committee of the Commonwealth Magistrates and Judges’ Association in charge of gender issues in the Southern, Central, Eastern Region from 2012 to 2015 and a Member of the Technical Working Group on the Commonwealth Bench Book on violence against women in East Africa in 2016.
+Justice Angeline Rutazana was the President of the East African Magistrates’ and Judges’ Association from November 2017 to October 2019; President of Rwanda Judges’ and Registrars’ Association from 2012 to 2017, Council Member of the Executive Committee of the Commonwealth Magistrates and Judges’ Association in charge of gender issues in the Southern, Central, Eastern Region from 2012 to 2015 and a Member of the Technical Working Group on the Commonwealth Bench Book on violence against women in East Africa in 2016.

 Justice Rutazana holds an LLM from the University of Ottawa, Canada and an LLB from the University of Rwanda.
 She was awarded professional certificates in various fields including International and Transnational crimes (Mwanza, Tanzania, August 2015), Improvement of Judicial Fairness and Efficient Judicial Administration (Seoul, June 2014), Mediation and Alternative Dispute Resolution (Nyanza, Rwanda, July 2014), Judicial Education (Nova Scotia, Canada, June 2011), Leadership in Court Governance (Singapore Judicial College, October 2020), etc. She was also trained in specialized courses such as Common Law, Extradition, Terrorism, Economic Crimes, etc.